pawarrachana06/PostGreSQL-Notes/README.md

 ![image](https://github.com/user-attachments/assets/7b05b39e-55c5-4dd9-b016-455a565a6952)

-The above table was given an auto increment contrain , it set the regclass variable
+The above table was given an auto increment constrain , it set the regclass variable

 ##  DATATYPES AND CONSTRAINTS